MINER: Multiscale Implicit Neural Representations

 Letting $R_j$ denote the MLP modeling the residual signal at scale $j$, our Laplacian pyramid representation may be written as:

-where Equation \eqref{eq:coarsest} is the coarsest representation of the signal.
-At finer scales (as in Equation \eqref{eq:finer}), we write the signal to be approximated as a sum of the upsampled version of the previous scale and a residual term.
-This leads to a recursive multi-resolution representation that naturally shares information across scales.
+where eq.~\eqref{eq:coarsest} is the coarsest representation of the signal.
+At finer scales (as in eq.~\eqref{eq:finer}), we write the signal to be approximated as a sum of the upsampled version of the previous scale and a residual term.
+This results in a recursive multi-resolution representation that naturally shares information across scales.

-We make two observations about the proposed multiscale representation: \begin{itemize} \item Signals at coarser resolutions are smaller, and therefore require smaller MLPs.
+We make two observations about MINER: \begin{itemize} \item Signals at coarser resolutions are low-dimensional, and therefore require smaller MLPs.
 These MLPs are faster for inference, which is beneficial for tasks such as mipmapping and LOD-based rendering.

 \item The parameters of the MLPs up to scale $j$ only rely on the signal at scales $q = j, j+1, \cdots, J-1$.
 This implies the MLPs can be trained \emph{sequentially} from coarsest to finest scale.
 We will see next that this offers a dramatic reduction in training time without sacrificing quality. \end{itemize}